haelannaleah/sync50/README.md

       * If there is not a process id, alert success, else failure

 #### status
-Cat the contents of the status file and store them in $STATUS.
+Cat the contents of the status file and store them in `$STATUS`.

 #### start
 Starts sync50.
 If the copy.com binaries have not been downloaded, start will begin